whtsht/wasp/README.md

 # wasp

-wasp is a WebAssembly interpreter written in Rust with no dependencies.
+wasp is a WebAssembly interpreter written in Rust without standard library.